If you’re like most people, you probably have a strong aversion to long flights – and who can blame you.

 - The Boeing 777-200LR can fly up to 17,466 km or 10,840 miles.

 - The Boeing 777-8X can fly up to 16,170 km or 10,050 miles.

 - The Boeing 787-9 can fly up to 14,800 km or 9,196 miles.

-What Will the Longest Non-Stop Flights Be in the Future?
+The Longest Non-Stop Flights in the Future

 Multiple planned non-stop flights from cities like London and New York to places like Hong Kong, and Sydney could be the longest non-stop flights in the future.

 For example, Cathay Pacific plans on launching a New York to Hong Kong flight over the Pacific Ocean that will take 16 to 17 hours.